Story of O was so beautifully written that this alone should’ve been enough to give it literary credibility.

 Decades after being published, Story of O continues to inspire writers, albeit with various success.
 The wildly popular Fifty Shades saga was also inspired by it, but it’s like a glass imitation of a genuine diamond.
 Or, if you like, a McDonald’s Happy Meal in comparison to the finest foie gras on a toasted French baguette, to stay close to the geographical origins of the novel.

-Also, it’s worth mentioning that one of my favourite pop fiction authors, Sylvia Day, wrote an introduction to one of the latest editions of Story of O. Her insight is interesting—yet another facet of this phenomenally complex novel.
+Also, it’s worth mentioning that one of my favourite pop fiction authors, Sylvia Day, wrote an introduction to one of the latest editions of Story of O. Her insight is interesting because it completely missed the point.
+Or perhaps it’s just yet another facet of this phenomenally complex novel.

 About the terrific Sylvia Day perhaps some other time.
 I’ll be back to the topic of erotica as well.
 There are four erotic novels that I’ve been madly in love with for years…